dashpay/tenderdash/spec/abci++/api.md

         - the total size of transactions $\in C$ is greater than or equal to `consensusParams.block.max_bytes`
         - the sum of `GasWanted` field of transactions $\in C$ is greater than or equal to `consensusParams.block.max_gas`
-    - _p_&#39;s Tendermint creates a block header.
+    - _p_&#39;s Tenderdash creates a block header.
-2. _p_&#39;s Tendermint calls `RequestPrepareProposal` with the newly generated block.
+2. _p_&#39;s Tenderdash calls `RequestPrepareProposal` with the newly generated block.
-   The call is synchronous: Tendermint&#39;s execution will block until the Application returns from the call.
+   The call is synchronous: Tenderdash&#39;s execution will block until the Application returns from the call.
 3. The Application checks the block (hashes, transactions, commit info, misbehavior).
 Besides,
     - in same-block execution mode, the Application can (and should) provide `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.validator_updates`, or